rxjs-blog/blog/blog-posts/from-promises-to-observables/from-promises-to-observables.md

 The code here is pretty straightforward, based on the "source" parameter it makes a call to the matching RSS feed.
 The results are gathered from the HTTP call and returned in the output value.

 Now for the RxJS implementation, I wrapped each of the HTTP calls to this endpoint in a separate observable.
-This enabled each call to stream in at the same time, and as soon as results were found they were stored and shown on the page.
+This enabled each HTTP call to start at the same time.
+As soon as the individual HTTP calls completed, their responses were shown on the page.

 ```ts
   load() {